 Note: If Oracle software was installed previously on the system, the oraInst.loc file might exist.
 If the file does exist, you do not have to create a file.

 To create the oraInst.loc file, follow these steps:

 1. Switch the user to root:

+'''

-\$ su - root
+$ su - root

+'''

-2. Create the /etc/ directory if it does not exist:
+- 2. Create the /var/opt/oracle directory if it does not exist: - 3.
+Change the directory: